becdetat/GitClicky/README.md

 GitClicky
 ========

-Context menu helper for getting public urls to files from GitHub and Bitbucket
+Windows Explorer context menu extension to get the raw URL for a file contained in a Git repository on GitHub or BitBucket.

 ## Usage